PauseAI/pauseai-website/src/posts/local-organizing.md

 ### Online recruitment

 Spreading the word about your group online can help you reach audiences more easily.
-You can create pages for your group on platforms like Facebook and EventBrite.
+You can create pages for your group on platforms like Facebook, Instagram, TikTok and EventBrite.
 A general best practice is to include information about your group, its goals and initiatives, and how community members can get involved.
 Be sure to include posts on upcoming events and share these with your network!

-Here are links to PauseAI’s Facebook page and PauseAI NYC’s Eventbrite page for inspiration.
+Here are links to [PauseAI’s Facebook page](https://www.facebook.com/PauseAI) and [PauseAI NYC’s Eventbrite](https://www.eventbrite.com/e/pauseai-global-protest-nyc-tickets-886528309037) page for inspiration.
 You can use similar structures for your local group.

 ### One-on-one outreach